Five Guys: Reception

 Former US President Barack Obama is reportedly a fan, buying lunch for himself and his colleagues at the Washington Five Guys branch in 2011.

-Since franchising, it has also received awards in other cities.
-The chain has something of a cult following and remarkable brand loyalty.
+Since franchising, the company has appeared in multiple "best of" lists.
+The chain has something of a cult following, and remarkable brand loyalty.
 Five Guys has been rated one of the most talked-about burger brands online.

-As Five Guys continues to expand into the US West Coast, comparisons have been made with In-N-Out Burger, another generally similar fast food chain.
-Comparing the two chains in 2011, the Los Angeles Times noted that Five Guys' menu items are generally more expensive than In-N-Out's, they lack drive-throughs that In-N-Out is famous for, and are most often found inside shopping malls.
-The newspaper still conceded that by pricing its products higher, offering bigger burgers and building larger dining rooms, Five Guys could capitalize on the recent trend of mid-level places that offer more expensive products than fast food but cheaper than fancy restaurants.
+As Five Guys continued to expand into the US West Coast, comparisons were made with In-N-Out Burger, another generally similar fast food chain.
+Comparing the two chains in 2011, Sharon Bernstein, writing in the Los Angeles Times, noted that Five Guys' menu items are generally more expensive than In-N-Out's, they lack drive-throughs that In-N-Out is famous for, and are most often found inside shopping malls.
+Bernstein conceded however, that by pricing its products higher, offering bigger burgers and building larger dining rooms, Five Guys could capitalize on the then-recent trend of mid-level places that offer more expensive products than fast food but cheaper than fancy restaurants.

 In 2011, Five Guys was ranked first in "Fast Food – Large Chains" and "Best Burger" in Zagat's annual Fast Food Survey.
 In 2012, Market Force Information, Inc. polled 7,600 fast-food consumers, and Five Guys ranked No. 1 in food quality and taste, service, cleanliness, and atmosphere.
 In 2016, Five Guys was ranked first in the burger, steak, chicken and grill category of a Market Force UK survey.

+Consumer sentiment began to turn after Five Guys prices began increasing in the 2020s, with locations raising prices by as much as 40% between 2021 and 2022, with the cost of a burger, fries, and a drink cresting at $20.
+A 2024 survey of large chains ranked Five Guys as the second-most expensive fast food hamburger restaurant in the country behind Shake Shack.